lowply/coffee/README.md

 Facebook /
 Twitter

 The shop is famous in its pancakes.
-Smoking allowed for all seats, don't go if you're not comfortable with it.
+Smoking allowed for all seats, don't go there if you're not comfortable with it.

 ## Nishiya - Shibuya :beginner:
 [Website](http://coffeehousenishiya.com/) /